 Maps

 Generate tactile maps at different scales, from world maps down to areas of approximately 100 by 100 metres, for any geographical location.
-Adding lines or circles already to the map can highlight particular sections of the map.
+Adding lines or circles already to the map can highlight particular area of the map.
 Add cities to a country contour to confirm geographical knowledge.

 Tangram